FartyPants/mass_rewriter/README.md

 # mass_rewriter
 Extension for WEbUI

 This is a comprehensive script for a "Mass Rewriter" extension.
-Let's break down its functionality item by item to create a user guide.
+Let's break down its functionality item by item.

 ---